influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/https_setup.md

       -days <NUMBER_OF_DAYS>
     ```

-    When you execute the command, it will prompt you for more information.
+    The command will prompt you for more information.
-    You can choose to fill out that information or leave it blank; both actions generate valid certificate files.
+    You can choose to fill out these fields or leave them blank; both actions generate valid certificate files.

-    In subsequent steps, you will need to copy the certificate to each node in the cluster.
+    In subsequent steps, you will need to copy the certificate and key (or `.pem` file) to each node in the cluster.

 2. **Install the SSL/TLS certificate in each Node**